What are are the security features of each type of document?

 - Documents cannot be viewed online unless the student/graduate has enabled verification

-- No-one will be able to access online records without the correct combination of Student ID and Document-specific PIN.
-This PIN is a randomly-generated, 16-digit, alphanumeric code which is only available on the document distributed by the student.
+- No one will be able to access online records without the correct combination of Student ID and Document-specific PIN.
+This PIN is a randomly generated, 16-digit, alphanumeric code that is only available on the document distributed by the student.
 The chances of someone correctly guessing this combination is considerably greater than one in 1,000 trillion!

 - Having entered the correct combination of codes, the recipient must complete a CAPTCHA test (http://en.wikipedia.org/wiki/CAPTCHA) to prevent illegal phishing of student data.